Oscarz90/NotesDevelopment/Bash/Bash.md

 #### Basic If Statements

- basic if statement effectively says, **if** a particular test is true, then perform a given set of actions.
+A basic if statement effectively says, **if** a particular test is true, then perform a given set of actions.
 If it is not true then don't perform those actions.
 If follows the format below:

 ```
 if [ <some test> ]